 - Wash and soak both the lentils together in sufficient water for a minimum of 6 hours.

-- Wash them again and grind to make a smooth paste.
+- now drain the water and Wash them again and grind to make a smooth paste.

-- When the paste has been whisked enough, add chopped ginger, chopped fresh coriander, cumin seeds, raisins and cashew nut pieces.to it and mix again.
+- When the paste has been whisked enough, add chopped ginger, chopped fresh coriander,green chilies, crushed pepper corns, cumin seed or Fennel seed, raisins and cashew nut pieces in it and mix again.

 - Deep fry them to a nice golden colour on medium heat.
 Drain and keep aside.

-- Take approx 4 glasses of water in a big bowl and add 1 tsp of salt to it and mix.
+- Take approx 4 glasses of water (at room temperature)in a big bowl and add 1 tsp of salt and 1/2 tsp chili powder to it and mix.

 - Now add all the fried vadas in the salted water, cover and let them soak for 1 hour or till they become soft.

-- Once soaked, take them out from the water, gently squeeze between your palm and put into the serving plate.
+- When the vadas are soaked well and looks fluffy and soft, take them out from the water, gently squeeze between your palm and put into the serving plate.

-- Take chilled yogurt in a bowl and whisk well, add approx 1/ 2 cup water and 1 tsp salt and 1/4 tsp black salt and mix well.
+- Take chilled yogurt in a bowl and whisk well, add water to adjust the consistency,add 2 tbsp sugar, salt and 1/3 tsp black salt and mix well.